MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 |Commitment  |No commitment |Yearly  |Monthly/Yearly |
 |Differentiation |Full elasticity- can scale up/ down, pause/ resume resources in Azure portal or through API  |Can be used to embed content in SharePoint Online and Microsoft Teams |Combine embedding in applications and use the Power BI Service in the same capacity |

-### What are the pre requisites to create a PBIE capacity in Azure?
+### What are the prerequisites to create a PBIE capacity in Azure?

-1) You need to sign in to your organizational directory (MSA accounts are not supported)
+- You need to sign in to your organizational directory (MSA accounts are not supported).
-2) You need to have a Power BI Tenant, i.e. at least one user in your directory has signed up to Power BI
+- You need to have a Power BI tenant, i.e., at least one user in your directory has signed up to Power BI.
-3) You need to have an Azure subscription in your organuzational directory
+- You need to have an Azure subscription in your organizational directory.

 ### How can I monitor capacity consumption?